mudler/edgevpn/README.md

 # Architecture

+At implementation detail, EdgeVPN uses a blockchain to store *Services UUID*, *Files UUID*, *VPN Data* into the shared ledger: It connect and creates a small blockchain between nodes.

+**The blockchain is ephemeral and on-memory**.
+Each node keeps broadcasting it's state until it is reconciled in the blockchain.
+If the blockchain would get start from scratch, the hosts would re-announce and try to fill the blockchain with their data.

 - Simple (KISS) interface to display network data from the blockchain
 - p2p encryption between peers with libp2p
 - randezvous points dynamically generated from OTP keys